firefoxos-gamedev/book/gamescaffold.md

 ## The HTML

-As explained above we're not going a lot of CSS and DOM.
+As explained above we're not going to do a lot of CSS and DOM.
 This game is just Canvas stuff so all our HTML needs is to include all the needed Javascript files and have a single ```div``` to hold our canvas.

 Some games are better written with DOM others we'll do pretty fine with Canvas.
 You can think of a canvas as a Television where image will be displayed.
 Programming with canvas is closer to building games for old DOS and Gameboys then structuring hypertext with HTML.